 In the First World War each side dug 3 lines of trenches one behind another.
-First there was the front line trench.
-Behind it were a support trench and finally a reserve trench.
+First, there was the front line trench.
+Behind it was a support trench and finally a reserve trench.
 The trenches were linked together by other trenches.
-Normally trenches were dug in a zig zag fashion rather being straight so if enemy soldiers got in they could not fire along their length.
+Normally trenches were dug in a zig-zag fashion rather being straight so if enemy soldiers got in they could not fire along their length.
 At intervals along the trenches were machine gun posts.

 Both sides tried to destroy the enemy trenches with mines.
 They dug tunnels under the enemies trenches then detonated mines to obliterate them.
 However both sides used listening devices to warn them if the enemy was trying to do that.
 If they detected sounds of digging they would dig their own counter-tunnels into the tunnels the enemy was making.
 A fight would then take place underground.